vaidehiu/GenAI-Usecase-Doc-Based/README.md

 ## Problem Statement
-> Deployment and maintenance engineers who take care of site installations of any product, upgrade need to know the product completely
-> Due to a lack of knowledge of the engineers due to attrition in the company every installation issue escalates to the Dev team.
-> Engineers new or experienced nowadays are negligent in reading the IM and other docs  provided by Dev either due to lack of time or they feel approaching Dev is a faster way to solve than reading the docs provided.
-> Hence due to the nature of intermediate engineers developers are stressed
-> Also developers don't feel the need to write an appropriate product installation manual and other documents as DevOps engineers will not read them.
+- The complete understanding of our product is crucial for deployment and maintenance engineers responsible for site installations and upgrades.
+However, engineers' knowledge gaps due to attrition have led to increased reliance on the development team for issue resolution.
+This dependence persists, whether among new or experienced engineers, as they often neglect reading provided installation manuals (IM) and other documentation.
+- The absence of a robust understanding among engineers and the underutilization of provided documentation lead to frequent escalations to the development team, impacting overall productivity and efficiency.
+- The goal is to create an environment where engineers feel equipped and confident to resolve issues independently, reducing stress on the development team and enhancing overall operational efficiency.